6 Year End Small Business Tax Tips

 If your business is set up as a sole proprietorship or partnership and is making a solid income, RRSPs (Registered Retirement Saving Plans) are an excellent way to reduce your taxes and save for your retirement.
 In any given year, you can contribute up to 18 percent of your earned income, and your RRSP contribution is deducted directly from your income.
 The higher your tax bracket the greater the deduction.
 Although you have until the end of February in any given year to make an RRSP contribution for that particular tax year, the sooner you contribute, the sooner your new investment will be earning interest or making money, so why not contribute at year end instead of waiting until then?

 If you don’t have an RRSP, there’s no time like the present to set one up.

 For those in lower income brackets a tax free savings account (TFSA) might be preferable to an RRSP.
 TFSA contributions are not tax deductible but any earned income in a TFSA is tax-free.
 Up to $5,500 per year can be contributed to a TFSA in 2018 and unused contributions can be carried forward to future years.
 (See this chart from the Canada Revenue Agency for the TFSA limits for previous years.)
 Amounts can be withdrawn from a TFSA at any time for any purpose, providing a greater degree of flexibility than RRSP contributions.

 Thinking of winding down your business operations?
 Rather than closing down your business before the end of this year, wait until next year, so the remaining portion of your calendar year won’t be taxed until the following year.
 That’s right; staying in operation for a few more weeks will defer this income inclusion for a year.

 We can't avoid taxes, but it's wise business practice to minimize the income tax payable.
-Putting these six tax savings tips into effect during the waning weeks of the tax year will help you reduce your income taxes and get a jump on next year's tax planning.
+Putting these six year end tax tips into effect during the waning weeks of the tax year will help you reduce your income taxes and get a jump on next year's tax planning.